src-d/blog/content/upcoming/announcing_babelfish.md

 [python driver](https://github.com/bblfsh/python-driver) and a usable [java driver](https://github.com/bblfsh/java-driver).

-We have a set of [tools](https://github.com/bblfsh/tools) that showcase how babelfish works and how it can be used to build your own code analysis tools on top of it.
+We have a set of [tools](https://github.com/bblfsh/tools) that showcases how babelfish works and how it can be used to build your own code analysis tools on top of it.

 ## How can I contribute

 Babelfish is being openly developed.
-The code is available at [bblfsh project Github](https://github.com/bblfsh/), discussions are held at [source{d} community Slack](https://join.slack.com/sourced-community/shared_invite/MTkwNTM0ODEyODIzLTE0OTYxMzc5NTMtODRhMDYyNzAyYQ)
+The code is available at [bblfsh project Github](https://github.com/bblfsh/) and discussions are held at [source{d} community Slack](https://join.slack.com/sourced-community/shared_invite/MTkwNTM0ODEyODIzLTE0OTYxMzc5NTMtODRhMDYyNzAyYQ)
 (#babelfish channel).

-If you're interested in the project, you can look further at the [documentation](https://doc.bblf.sh/), give it a try, report back any issue you have.
+If you're interested in the project, you can look further at the [documentation](https://doc.bblf.sh/), give it a try and report back any issue you have.

-If you find it useful you're more than welcome to contribute code any of its components, or even write a driver to your favourite language!
+If you find it useful, you are more than welcome to contribute code to any of its components, or even write a driver for your favourite language!
 Drop by the slack channel and tell us about it :)

 P.S.
 [Santiago](https://github.com/smola) will give a talk about Babelfish at [Curry On](http://curry-on.org/2017/sessions/babelfish-universal-code-parsing-server.html).
 Don't